michalmuchakr/stock_ml/ARCHITECTURE.md

 The architecture has been enhanced with advanced features:

-1. **Advanced Hyperparameter Tuning**: RandomizedSearchCV for Random Forest and BayesSearchCV for XGBoost
+1. **Advanced Hyperparameter Tuning**: RandomizedSearchCV for Random Forest and Optuna TPE for XGBoost
 2. **Time Series Cross-Validation**: Proper time series validation for robust model selection
 3. **Enhanced CLI Interface**: Comprehensive command-line options with hyperparameter tuning support
 4. **Professional Visualization**: Improved chart styling and additional plot types